ardaberrun/mern-stack-blog/README.md

 ### Todo

 - [ ] Add about page
-- [ ] Add some css to the admin page
 - [ ] Get the picture and text of the about page with the api request.
 - [ ] Pagination
 - [ ] Authentication